-- While we could not get race/ethnicity data for chronic absenteeism in this community because the frequency was too low to report, Hispanic, Native American, and Black youth are overrepresented statewide in chronic absenteeism. - There were more youth eligible for Free and Reduced lunch, as compared to the state. - This community has not participated in the NRPFSS since 2016 and should consider participating in the next survey year (2020) to get updated youth-level data on mental health, gangs, supportive adults and community perceptions of substance use. - Using data from 2016, 12th graders reported feeling more depressed, suicidal ideation, alcohol use, binge drinking, and tobacco use. - JJI did not have risk assessment scores for diversion from the 2015-2017 assessment evaluation to include.
+- While we could not get race/ethnicity data for chronic absenteeism in this community because the frequency was too low to report, Hispanic, Native American, and Black youth are over-represented statewide in chronic absenteeism. - There were more youth under IDEA and eligible for Free and Reduced lunch (but less so in recent years), as compared to the state. - This community has not participated in the NRPFSS and should consider participating in the next survey year (2020) to get youth-level data on mental health, gangs, supportive adults and community perceptions of substance use. - JJI did not have risk assessment scores for diversion from the 2015-2017 assessment evaluation to include.
 If the county is not using a validated assessment tool, then it should begin doing so (there will be a statewide tool coming in July 2021).
-If the county does have assessment data in digital format for JJI to analyze, we would be happy to update this table. - Although there is not much juvenile crime, crime for all ages decreased from 2018 to 2019. - Most cases (66%) that receive a citation are being referring to diversion. - Law enforcement data by race and ethnicity would be very beneficial to have a clearer picture of RED.
-With such few cases for each race/ethnicity, a RED analysis is not warranted.
+If the county does have assessment data in digital format for JJI to analyze, we would be happy to update this table. - Although there is not much juvenile crime, crime for all ages decreased from 2018 to 2019. - A RED analysis could not be conducted because there was no juvenile data from any agency.

-Table 1.
 Distribution of the Population Age 10-17 by Race/Ethnicity and Gender (5-year estimates, 2014-2018) ^a